lokalise/Blog-Authors-Info/docs/02-style-guide.md

   + Conclusion
 * The title of the article will be a heading level 1 (`h1`) which means that sections of the article should be `h2`-`h6`.
 * Subtitles should not be longer than 5-6 words.
 * The title as well as subtitles should be properly capitalized.
-You may use [capitalizemytitle.com](https://capitalizemytitle.com/) or a similar tool.
+To achieve that, use [capitalizemytitle.com](https://capitalizemytitle.com/) tool: open MLA tab and choose "sentence case" option.
+Then simply paste your title in the text box, and it will be capitalized for you.

 ### Bullets